 The show is so kooky that its almost impossible to explain, people often say its what they image being on LSD must be like.
 The show features crazy robots, giant pandas, dinosaurs, ninjas and glitzy dancing girls in what appears to be fight scenes as well as robots riding scooters and segways; flashing lights, drums and blaring techno music.

 The Robot show is extremely popular so booking in advance is a must.
-Tickets are pricey but for the craziest experience of your life – well worth it.
+Tickets are pricey but for the craziest experience of your life – well worth it – however there are specials on websites such as Viator, where you can get cheaper tickets.

 The Robot Restaurant is about a 15-minute walk from the Shinjuku Station.